krauselab/krauselab/README.md

 ### Adding a protocol

 Lab protocols are actually news articles in disguise.
 To add a protocol, follow the instructions for adding a news article, but put the folder in `/content/lab-protocols`.
 Similarly to the lab member content, there is a second directory called `/content/protocols` but this simply provides a layout for the protocols and typically doesn't need to be edited.

+### Google Analytics

+Analytics for the website can be tracked at analytics.google.com using the `krauselab.website@gmail.com` login.
+A beginner tutorial for Google Analytics can be found here: https://analytics.google.com/analytics/academy/course/6